Joao-Ex-Machina/jbcr.pt/content/blog/post1.md

 [Filipe Piçarra](https://fpicarra.dev) for providing the domain when I did not have a way to generate burner-debit cards

-My friends at Canto do SCDEEC, namely Duarte, Catarina, Eduardo and Tiago for their insightful comments on structure and design
+My friends at Canto do SCDEEC, namely Duarte, Catarina, Isabella, Eduardo and Tiago for their insightful comments on structure, design and typos

 Pai e Mãe for their advices, support and beta-testing